iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

             --wait
     ```

-    If successful, you should see output like:
+    If successful, you should see output like this:

     ```output
     NAME: iomesh